akiryk/tutorials-learning-lessons/REST_APIs.md

 When a REST service runs on the web over HTTP, we call it a RESTful API.

+### HATEOAS
+The REST API documents what resources it provides and how to access them.
+HATEOAS means client is given a way to navigate through the API purely through hypermedia, that is, by following links.

 ## Resource vs Representation
 The key abstraction of REST is a **resource**: an image, a document, a service, a collection... any information that can be named.
 The REST service provides us with a _representation_ of the resource, not the resource itself.
 A copy that can be modified to fit various purposes, formats, etc.